Digital responsibility

 Sustainable innovations in accordance with ethical principles

-We want to use digital technologies to press ahead with the sustainable development of our company and the economy.
+O2 Telefónica wants to use digital technologies to press ahead with the sustainable development of the company and the economy.
 It is important that limits are set regarding technologies such as artificial intelligence (AI) in order that they benefit society.
-We therefore observe strict ethical principles regarding the use of AI.
+O2 Telefónica therefore observes strict ethical principles regarding the use of AI.
+The company is committed to ensure customers retain sovereignty over their data and remain the masters of their digital lives.
+See the data protection web page for more information.

-Our ethics of artificial intelligence
+Ethics of artificial intelligence

 The pace of change is putting pressure on political decision-making processes and international collaboration.
 O2 Telefónica is calling for a “new digital pact” in order that everyone can benefit from digitalisation in an age of rapid technological changes.
-Our digital manifesto to download:
+The digital manifesto to download:

 Latest News